midori-profile/audio-recorder-react-native/design/design.md

 3. **Testing on Multiple Devices**: The app should be tested on a variety of mobile devices to ensure compatibility and performance across different platforms.
 Currently, the app has only been tested on an iPhone, as I only have one iPhone.
 Expanding testing to include Android devices and different screen sizes would help identify any platform-specific issues or optimizations needed.

-4.**Persistent Storage for Recordings**: An improvement could be to implement persistent storage for recordings, allowing users to save and access their recordings even after closing the app.
+4. **Persistent Storage for Recordings**: An improvement could be to implement persistent storage for recordings, allowing users to save and access their recordings even after closing the app.
 This can be achieved by storing the recording files locally on the device using `expo-file-system` and managing the file paths with `AsyncStorage` or another suitable local storage solution.
 This would provide a better user experience by ensuring that recordings are not lost and can be easily accessed or managed later.

 Feedback and discussions are welcome!